Caffè Nero

-Caffè Nero is an Italian-influenced coffeehouse company headquartered in London, England.
-Founded in 1997 by Gerry Ford, currently the company runs more than 1,000 coffee houses in eleven countries: the UK, Ireland, Sweden, Poland, Cyprus, Croatia, Turkey, the UAE, Oman, and the United States.
-In 2009 Caffè Nero bought and opened its own coffee roastery in Battersea, south London, which supplies the coffee to all its coffee houses worldwide.
+Caffè Nero (Black Coffee) is a premium coffee brand under The Nero Group – the largest independent coffeehouse group in Europe – headquartered in London, England.
+The brand, as it is recognised today, was established in 1997 by Gerry Ford.
+Caffè Nero runs over 1,000 coffee houses in eleven countries: the UK, Ireland, Sweden, Poland, Cyprus, Croatia, Turkey, the UAE, Oman and the United States.
+In 2009, Caffè Nero bought and opened its own coffee roastery in Battersea, south London, which supplies the coffee to all its coffee houses and coffee brands worldwide.

-Caffè Nero Ltd is majority owned, through a chain of intermediary companies, including UK-based Nero Group Holdings Ltd and Luxembourg-based Rome Intermediate Holdings Sarl, by Gerry Ford.
-The company successfully dismissed a hostile takeover attempt during the COVID-19 pandemic.
+Caffè Nero Ltd is majority owned through intermediary companies, including UK-based Nero Group Holdings Ltd and Luxembourg-based Rome Intermediate Holdings Sarl, by Founder and CEO Gerry Ford.
+The company successfully dismissed a hostile takeover attempt by EG Group during the COVID-19 pandemic.